-FROZEN SUPRV - indicates zone detector is below approximately 45°F
+☐ FROZEN SUPRV - indicates zone detector is below approximately 45°F

-Note that, like alarms, supervisory signals latch (except when programmed for supervisory autoresettable).
-Supervisory alarms do not cause resound as do other alarm conditions.
+Note that, like alarms, supervisory signals latch (except when programmed for supervisory autore-settable) and can be assigned to software zones.
 Open circuits in supervisory wiring are processed by the control panel the same way as other trouble conditions.
-Refer to "Alarm Operation" on page 79, for a description of the information displayed on the control panel LCD.
+Refer to "Alarm Operation" on page 83, for a description of the information displayed on the control panel LCD.